 Andrew has enjoyed visiting Tiny since infancy.
 In 1986 Jennie and Andrew purchased a cottage at Cawaja Beach.
-Together with their three sons and now extended family, they go “up north”, year round.
+Together with their three sons & now extended family, they go “up north”, year round.
 Andrew is currently the Chair of the Roncesvalles Polish Festival Committee and Chair Emeritus of the RVBIA.
 He is also Chair Emeritus of the Copernicus Lodge Foundation.
-In Tiny, Andrew served on the Township’s Parking Strategy, Small Watercraft and Community Policing Committees.
-He has represented FoTTSA (Founding Sponsor) on The Mayor’s Charity Golf Tournament Committee since 2015.
+In Tiny, Andrew has served on the Township’s Parking Strategy, Small Watercraft & Community Policing Committees & has represented FoTTSA on The Mayor’s Charity Golf Tournament Committee since 2015.

 Tom spent his working career in the human resources function in Ontario’s electricity sector.
 After retirement, Tom has served as a board member with a number of not for profit organizations including Neighbour to Neighbour, Electricity Human Resources Canada, Transparency International, Humber College Human Resources Advisory Committee, and the Woodland Beach Property Owners Association.
 Tom currently lives in Mississauga.

 Robert McBride (Wymbolwood Beach Association)